01 of 21

 12 of 21

 Choosing a Pumpkin

 Depending upon the variety, pumpkins and winter squash have different culinary uses.
 Sweet and refined varieties are best for pies, while dry and dense varieties are well suited for soups and stews.
-What to look for when choosing a pumpkin:

 Continue to 13 of 21 below.